Baton twirling: Description

 Competitive solo twirlers in the United States compete through several organizations.
-These organization include United States Twirling Association, Twirling Unlimited, Twirltacular, National Baton Twirling Association and more.
+These organizations include the United States Twirling Association, Twirling Unlimited, Twirltacular, National Baton Twirling Association, and more.
 Each of these organizations has its own rules.

-The United States Twirling Association (USTA) offers competitive routines that are unique to this association only.
-Moreover, these routines include L military marching, 32 count presentation, rhythm twirl, freestyle, and show twirl.
-Twirling Unlimited, TU, has restrictions on number of turns and continuous elbow rolls in developmental levels, but they allow gymnastics moves.
-TU separates the age groups as 0-6, 7-8, 9-11, 12-14, 15+.
-The 0-6 and 7-8 age groups are combined for certain events.
-National Baton Twirling Association, NBTA, does not have developmental restrictions, but it does not permit gymnastics.
-NBTA age groups are 0-4, 0-6, 7-9, 10-12.
-13-15, 16+.
-NBTA nations are called America's Youth on Parade, which has been held for 50 years.
+The United States Twirling Association (USTA) offers only competitive routines unique to this association.
+Moreover, these routines include L military marching, 32-count presentation, rhythm twirl, freestyle, and show twirl.

+Twirling Unlimited, TU, has restrictions on the number of turns and continuous elbow rolls in developmental levels, but they allow gymnastics moves.
+TU separates the age groups as 0–6, 7–8, 9–11, 12–14, and 15+.
+The 0–6 and 7–8 age groups are combined for certain events.

+The National Baton Twirling Association, NBTA, does not have developmental restrictions but does not permit gymnastics.
+NBTA age groups are 0–4, 0–6, 7–9, 10–12, 13–15, and 16+.
+NBTA nations are called America's Youth on Parade, held for 50 years.

 AYOP has been held at Notre Dame's Joyce Center for 46 years.
-The event allows the soloists and groups to qualify for world competition.
-AYOP is a week long event with a mixture of open events and pageants, which the twirler has to qualify for at Miss Majorette state/regional events.
-The solo events of both organizations are also divided into Novice, Beginner, Intermediate, Advanced, and Elite levels.
+The event allows the soloists and groups to qualify for the world competition.
+AYOP is a week-long event with a mixture of open events and pageants, for which the twirler has to qualify at Miss Majorette state/regional events.

+Both organizations' solo events are divided into Novice, Beginner, Intermediate, Advanced, and Elite levels.
 Advancement is based on a set number of wins.

 History

-Baton twirling started in Western Europe and Asia.
-The sport came to North America when Major Reuben Webster Millsaps created baton twirling when he established Millsaps College in Mississippi after the US Civil War.
+Baton twirling started in western Europe and Asia.
+The sport came to North America when Major Reuben Webster Millsaps created baton twirling during his establishment of Millsaps College in Mississippi after the US Civil War.

-While many member countries have their own national organizations, at the world level, three governing bodies are recognized:

-the World Baton Twirling Federation (WBTF), the World Twirling Association (WTA), and The Global Alliance of National Baton Twirling & Majorette Associations (NBTA).
-The WBTF and NBTA host World Championships and International Cup (WBTF), while the WTA continues to honor the origins of the sport with additional events that WBTF does not include.
+Although many member countries have their national organizations, at the world level three governing bodies are recognized: the World Baton Twirling Federation (WBTF), the World Twirling Association (WTA), and The Global Alliance of National Baton Twirling & Majorette Associations (NBTA).
+The WBTF and NBTA host World Championships and the International Cup (WBTF), whereas the WTA continues to honor the sport's origins with additional events that the WBTF does not include.
 The WTA was founded in 1960, by champion baton twirler Victor Faber.

-Founded in 1977, current member countries of the WBTF include Australia, Belgium, Brazil, Canada, Catalonia (Spain), Croatia, England, France, Germany, Hungary, Ireland, Italy, Japan, Netherlands, Norway, Philippines, Scotland, Seychelles, Slovenia, South Africa, Sweden, Switzerland, and the United States.
+The WBTF was founded in 1977.
+Current member countries include Australia, Belgium, Brazil, Canada, Catalonia (Spain), Croatia, England, France, Germany, Hungary, Ireland, Italy, Japan, Netherlands, Norway, Philippines, Scotland, Seychelles, Slovenia, South Africa, Sweden, Switzerland, and the United States.

-Current member countries of the NBTA include Belgium, Bulgaria, Canada, Croatia, Czech Republic, England, France, Germany, the Netherlands, Ireland, Italy, Norway, Romania, Russia, Scotland, Slovenia, Spain, Switzerland, Ukraine, and the United States.
+Current member countries of the NBTA include Belgium, Bulgaria, Canada, Croatia, Czech Republic, England, France, Germany, the Netherlands, Ireland, Italy, Norway, Romania, Russia, Scotland, Slovakia, Slovenia, Spain, Switzerland, Ukraine, and the United States.
 Under consideration are: Australia, Estonia, Japan, Slovenia, and South Africa.